Shankill Road bombing: Background

 During the early 1990s, loyalist paramilitaries drastically increased their attacks on the Irish Catholic and Irish nationalist community and – for the first time since the beginning of the Troubles – were responsible for more deaths than republicans.
 The UDA's West Belfast brigade, and its commander Johnny Adair, played a key role in this.
 Adair had become the group's commander in 1990.
 In 1993 it became public that Social Democratic and Labour Party (SDLP) leader John Hume and Sinn Féin leader Gerry Adams were engaged in talks as part of the unfolding Northern Ireland peace process aimed at securing an IRA ceasefire.
-Loyalists saw this process as a serious threat to their position within the United Kingdom from what they labelled the “pan-nationalist front” (allegedly encompassing the SDLP, Sinn Fein, the Irish government, and even the Gaelic Athletic Association).
-Throughout the Autumn of 1993 loyalist paramilitaries intensified their campaign of bombings and shootings against the entire Catholic community in Northern Ireland, particularly in North and West Belfast.
-In one case a mentally impaired Catholic man was beaten to death by a Ulster Volunteer Force (UVF) gang.
-However, Nationalist politicians such as SDLP deputy leader Seamus Mallon pointed out that loyalist paramilitaries had been carrying out indiscriminate sectarian murders long before the emergence of the Hume-Adams talks.
+Loyalists saw this process as a serious threat to their position within the United Kingdom from what they labelled the "pan-nationalist front" (allegedly encompassing the SDLP, Sinn Fein, the Irish government, and even the Gaelic Athletic Association).
+Throughout the autumn of 1993, loyalist paramilitaries intensified their campaign of bombings and shootings against the Catholic community in Northern Ireland, particularly in North and West Belfast.
+In one incident, a mentally impaired Catholic man was beaten to death by an Ulster Volunteer Force (UVF) gang.
+However, nationalist politicians, such as SDLP deputy leader Seamus Mallon, pointed out that loyalist paramilitaries had been carrying out indiscriminate sectarian murders long before the emergence of the Hume–Adams talks.

-The relentless attacks upon the Catholic community in Belfast led to grassroots pressure upon the IRA to retaliate; the IRA was reluctant to do so because they believed it would divert energy from their campaign against British security forces and "economic targets".
+The relentless attacks upon the Catholic community in Belfast led to grassroots pressure upon the IRA to retaliate.
+The IRA was reluctant to do so because they believed it would divert energy from their campaign against British security forces and "economic targets".
 Allegedly, after a pub in West Belfast was sprayed with gunfire by the UDA, an IRA unit planned to detonate a large car bomb in a Protestant housing estate in Lisburn, but IRA commanders quickly threatened to expel anyone involved in such an unauthorised attack.
 Interviewed a week before the Shankill Road bombing, a representative of the IRA's "General Headquarters Staff" stated: